untung29/menu_verse/README.md

 * No 5XX Errors observed.
 The low throughput reflects controlled testing conditions.
 Additional testing under higher loads can provide a clearer picture of performance.

+### How we can improve?

+### 1. Add Caching
+Cache frequently accessed data (like menus and sections) to speed things up even more.
+We can use Rails.cache or Redis for this.

+### 2. Monitor and Test
+Use Heroku’s monitoring tools to watch for spikes in response times or memory usage.
+Run load tests to simulate heavy traffic and spot potential bottlenecks.